 Being able to feature Japanese homeware to the Australian was a incredible experience, but to take Kurasu to the next level I felt we needed a precise focus and to target a global audience.
 That precise focus was coffee and to target the global audience, we moved our logistics operations back to Japan - this way we were able to ship items directly to customers worldwide cutting out as much middle man as possible.

 We wanted not just to be a provider of Japanese coffee equipment, but to focus on the education of the Japanese way of home brew, the Japanese coffee culture and the art of coffee itself.
 With the third wave coffee movement taking the world by storm, we saw how it was rooted from the Japanese coffee scene.
 The craft, care, and mentality the Japanese put into coffee parallel no other.
 Thenew focus has allowed our growth to be exponential, reaching 25 countries worldwide, shipping out hundreds of items monthly.

 We have continued our expansion by launched our monthly subscription service partnering with Good Coffee to ship coffee roasted by artisan Japanese roasters on October 2015.

 Coffee is my passion and it’s what I do right now for a living through Kurasu - spreading the word of Japanese coffee culture and selling beautiful Japanese coffee equipment’s to the world.
+Coffee has allowed myself to open doors to unlimited possibilities and to be able to connect with amazing people from all over the world.
 On a personal level, it’s the process to be able to let go of the hassles or busy work schedule for the day.
 It’s to enjoy the pour,smell, bloom, and the sound of drip.
 Moreover, coffee is remembering how my mom brewed for me, and how that experience has shaped me to who I am.